jamesnulliu/PrettyLazy0/docs/How_to_Contribute_as_a_Colaborator.md

 ## 2. Create/Switch to a Branch

-On github branch page, **check if there has been an existing branch that is suitable for your contribution**.
+On GitHub [branches page](GitHub), **check if there has been an existing branch that is suitable for your contribution**.

 Let's suppose you want to add support for regular expression.
-You should first check if there is a branch named `feature/regex-support` on the [branch page](https://github.com/jamesnulliu/PrettyLazy0/branches).
+You should first check if there is a branch named `feature/regex-support` on [branches page](https://github.com/jamesnulliu/PrettyLazy0/branches).

 ### 2.1.
 If There is a Suitable Branch

-If there there has already been a branch called `feature/regex-support`, you can directly switch to this branch and pull the newest changes from remote repo.
+If there there has already been a branch called `feature/regex-support`, you can directly go to your local machine and switch to this branch.

 ```bash
 # Switch to branch "feature/regex-support"